smartcontractkit/documentation/docs/chainlink-automation/register-upkeep.md

 1. **Click `Register upkeep`** and confirm the transaction in MetaMask.
     ![Upkeep Registration Success Message](/images/contract-devs/keeper/keeper-registration-submitted.png)

 Your Upkeeps will be displayed in your list of Active Upkeeps.
 You must monitor the balance of your Upkeep.
-If the balance drops below the **minimum balance**, the Chainlink Automations Network will not perform the Upkeep.
+If the balance drops below the **minimum balance**, the Chainlink Automation Network will not perform the Upkeep.
 See [Manage Your Upkeeps](../manage-upkeeps) to learn how to manage your Upkeeps.

 ## Register an Upkeep using your own deployed contract